abhiTronix/vidgear/README.md

 **StreamGear primarily works in two Independent Modes for transcoding which serves different purposes:**

   * **Single-Source Mode:** In this mode, StreamGear transcodes entire video/audio file _(as opposed to frames by frame)_ into a sequence of multiple smaller chunks/segments for streaming.
 This mode works exceptionally well, when you're transcoding lossless long-duration videos(with audio) for streaming and required no extra efforts or interruptions.
-But on the downside, the provided source cannot be changed or manipulated before sending onto FFmpeg Pipeline for processing.
-This mode can be easily activated by assigning suitable video path as input to `-video_source` attribute, during StreamGear initialization. ***Learn more about this mode [here ➶][ss-mode-doc]***
+But on the downside, the provided source cannot be changed or manipulated before sending onto FFmpeg Pipeline for processing. ***Learn more about this mode [here ➶][ss-mode-doc]***

-  * **Real-time Frames Mode:** When no valid input is received on `-video_source` attribute, StreamGear API activates this mode where it directly transcodes video-frames _(as opposed to a entire file)_, into a sequence of multiple smaller chunks/segments for streaming.
+  * **Real-time Frames Mode:** In this mode, StreamGear directly transcodes video-frames _(as opposed to a entire file)_ into a sequence of multiple smaller chunks/segments for streaming.
 In this mode, StreamGear supports real-time [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) frames, and process them over FFmpeg pipeline.
 But on the downside, audio has to added manually _(as separate source)_ for streams. ***Learn more about this mode [here ➶][rtf-mode-doc]***

 ### StreamGear API Guide: